 doctor to find the right mix of medicines for you.

-ones feel more at peace.
+ones talk about feelings and solve problems.
 Palliative care team members may talk to you about

 your feelings about living with a serious illness.
 They may help

-able to help you find resources for money problems.
-It depends on what you
+able to help you arrange transportation or find resources to help pay for medicines.

 scary to think about living the rest of your life with a serious illness.
 You